 Helmut Newton (1920-2004) was one of the most influential photographers of all time.
 Born to a Jewish family in Berlin in 1920, Helmut Newton received his first camera at 12 years old, often neglecting his studies in school to pursue photography.

 It is reputed that Newton first became enamoured with the female nude as a photographic subject as a teenager while working as an apprentice to theatre photographer Yva in Berlin.

-He first achieved international fame in the 1970’s while working principally for French Vogue, and his celebrity and influence grew over the decades.
-Newton preferred to shoot in streets or interiors, rather than studios.
+He first achieved international fame in the 1970s while working principally for French Vogue, and his celebrity and influence grew over the decades.
+Helmut Newton preferred to shoot in streets or interiors, rather than studios.

 Controversial scenarios, bold lighting, and striking compositions came to form his signature look.
-In 1990 he was awarded the Grand Prix national de la photographie; in 1992 the German government awarded him Das Grosse Verdienstkreuz for services to German culture, and he was appointed Officier des Arts, Lettres et Sciences by S.A.S.
+In 1990 Helmut Newton was awarded the Grand Prix national de la photographie.
+In 1992 the German government awarded him Das Grosse Verdienstkreuz for services to German culture, and he was appointed Officier des Arts, Lettres et Sciences by S.A.S.
 Princess Caroline of Monaco.

 In 2003, he died in a car crash in Los Angeles, at 84 years old.
-Among other honors, Newton received the German Kodak Award for Photographic Books, a Life Legend Award from Life magazine, and an award from the American Institute for Graphic Arts for his photographs.
+Among other honours, Helmut Newton received the German Kodak Award for Photographic Books, a Life Legend Award from Life magazine, and an award from the American Institute for Graphic Arts for his photographs.